Long positions on GBP/USD:

-Note: The period and prices of moving averages are considered by the author on hourly chart H1 and differ from the general definition of classical daily moving averages on daily chart D1.
+Note: The author considers the period and prices of moving averages on the one-hour chart which differ from the general definition of the classic daily moving averages on the daily chart.

-If the pair grows, the upper band of the indicator at 1.2367 will offer resistance.
+If the pair increases, the upper band of the indicator at 1.2050 will offer resistance.

 Description of indicators

-- Moving average defines the current trend by smoothing out volatility and noise.
+- Moving average determines the current trend by smoothing volatility and noise.
 Period 50.
 Marked in yellow on the chart.

-- Moving average defines the current trend by smoothing out volatility and noise.
-Period 30.
-Marked in green on the chart.
+- Moving average determines the current trend by smoothing volatility and noise.
+The period is 30.
+It is marked in green on the graph.

-- MACD (Moving Average Convergence/Divergence) indicator.
+- MACD indicator (Moving Average Convergence/Divergence).
 Fast EMA 12.
 Slow EMA 26.
-SMA 9
+SMA 9.

-- Non-commercial traders are speculators, such as individual traders, hedge funds and large institutions, which use the futures market for speculative purposes and meet certain requirements.
+- Non-profit speculative traders are individual traders, hedge funds, and large institutions that use the futures market for speculative purposes and meet certain requirements.

 - Long non-commercial positions are the total number of long positions opened by non-commercial traders.